karencfv/system-simulator/troubleshooting-exercise.md

 ```
 </details>

-## Request blockage issue
+## Solution

+Initially, I believed the best way forward would be to modify the `request()` function to wait for the persistent store transaction to complete.
+I then realised that this modification would only make the system slower and the semaphore was regulating writes anyway.

-A bottleneck was being created due to the data processor semaphore permits not scaling with the amount of requests changed.
-I took the amount of permits that worked for a single client and multiplied that by the number of clients.
+I noticed a bottleneck was being created, due to the data processor semaphore permits not scaling with the amount of requests changed.
+I took the amount of permits that worked for a single client, and multiplied that by the number of clients.

 ```rust
 sem: Arc::new(Semaphore::new(PERSIST_N)),